 I’ve spent many happy hours devouring moreish servings of falafel all around the world, so I figured it was now my duty to pay homage to this scrumptious, little dish that has gifted my taste-buds so much joy over the years.

 Judging by the global popularity of falafel, I’m not the only one who enjoys tucking into this crunchy yet soft and warm lil’ ball.
-So let’s talk about the history of falafel, the true definition of falafel, and where you can find the best in the world.
+So let’s talk about the history of falafel, it’s true definition, and where you can find the best in the world.

 I even love saying the word ‘fa-la-fel’.
 Yep, I must be obsessed.